gentootoaster/bspwm/README.md

 1. Clone repo
 2. Copy all bspwm/bspwm-rose-pine/config files in ~/.config
 3. Copy xinitrc file in yours
-4. Install picom, feh, alacritty, bspwm, rofi, neovim, sxhkd and all there dependencies
+4. Install picom, polybar, feh, alacritty, bspwm, rofi, neovim, sxhkd and all there dependencies
 5. Enjoy!